-- Non-GAAP financial measure. - Generally Accepted Accounting Principles. - Cash from Operating Activities. - GE, customer and partner funded. - Data representative of GE's workforce as of December 31, 2022, inclusive of GE HealthCare, extracted January 12, 2023. - System exports show percentages out to several decimal points.
-Due to this precision, totals may not sum due to rounding differences. - 2021 first year reported. - Professional accounts for all active non-production employees, excluding leadership. - Leadership encompasses the most senior 1.5% of all active employees. - 10 Beginning with the 2020 metric year, our supply chain metrics reflect changes and improvements in GE's Supplier Responsibility Governance (SRG) program. - 11 The number of Total Global Audits is greater than total suppliers reviewed as some suppliers were audited twice (i.e., desktop audit due to COVID-19 restrictions followed by on-site visits) or there were return visits to confirm corrective actions were completed.
+Non-GAAP financial measure.

+- Generally Accepted Accounting Principles. - Cash from Operating Activities. - GE, customer and partner funded - Data representative of GE's workforce as of December 31, 2022, inclusive of GE HealthCare, extracted January 12, 2023. - - 2021 first year reported. - Professional accounts for all active non-production employees, excluding leadership. - Leadership encompasses the most senior 1.5% of all active employees.
+10 - 11 The number of Total Global Audits is greater than total suppliers reviewed as some suppliers were audited twice (i.e., desktop audit due to COVID-19 restrictions followed by on-site visits) or there were return visits to confirm corrective actions were completed.
 For more information on GE's Supplier Responsibility Governance (SRG) program, see pages 105-106. - New metric reported in 2020 from Supplier Responsibility Governance program and audits. - 13 Findings identified vary from policy improvements to process changes.
 GE tracks all issues to closure with verification such issues were properly addressed.
-GE will suspend or terminate a relationship should the supplier fail to implement adequate measures as required by the corrective action plan. - Other includes findings not allocated to a category or relate to quality findings identified during Supplier Responsibility Governance audit. - 15 Number of injury and illness cases globally per risk population year to date, based on 100 employees working 200,000 hours annually, as measured against OSHA recordability criteria. - Days Away from Work Incident Rate uses the OSHA calculation for recordable days away from work cases (transfer or restricted cases are excluded), based on 100 employees working 200,000 hours annually. - 17 GE employees, leased workers, wholly owned affiliate employees and majority-owned, joint-venture employees. - Workers under GE EHS coordination which may include GE-hired contract workers, consortium partner workers and sub-contractors. - Increase from 2021 to 2022 due to minor, unrelated incidents across global operations. - Per the WRI/WBCSD GHG Protocol, GE adjusts its 2019 base year GHG and energy data annually to reflect changes in structure or calculation methodology, improvements in accuracy of emission factors or activity data, and discovery of error.
-Interim years are not adjusted except upon discovery of significant error. - Scope 1 and 2 emissions may not sum to total due to rounding. - 22 For more details on GE Aerospace's Scope 3 emissions for sold products and progress toward net zero ambition, see pages 44-47, Appendix II in our 2022 Sustainability Report Appendices - For more details on GE Vernova's Scope 3 emissions for sold products and progress toward net zero ambition, see pages 32-35, Appendix II in our 2022 Sustainability Report Appendices.
+GE will suspend or terminate a relationship should the supplier fail to implement adequate measures as required by the corrective action plan. - Other includes findings not allocated to a category or relate to quality findings identified during Supplier Responsibility Governance audit - 15 Number of injury and illness cases globally per risk population year to date, based on 100 employees working 200,000 hours annually, as measured against OSHA recordability criteria. - Days Away from Work Incident Rate uses the OSHA calculation for recordable days away from work cases (transfer or restricted cases are excluded), based on 100 employees working 200.000 hours annually - GE employees, leased workers, wholly owned affiliate employees and majority-owned, joint-venture employees.
+17 - Workers under GE EHS coordination which may include GE-hired contract workers, consortium partner workers and sub-contractors.
+18 - Increase from 2021 to 2022 due to minor, unrelated incidents across global operations. - Per the WRI/WBCSD GHG Protocol, GE adjusts its 2019 base year GHG and energy data annually to reflect changes in structure or calculation methodology, improvements in accuracy of emission factors or activity data, and discovery of error.
+Interim years are not adjusted except upon discovery of significant error. - Scope 1 and 2 emissions may not sum to total due to rounding. - For more details on GE Aerospace's Scope 3 emissions for sold products and progress toward net zero ambition, see pages 44-47, Appendix II in our 2022 Sustainability Report Appendices. - For more details on GE Vernova's Scope 3 emissions for sold products and progress toward net zero ambition, see pages 32-35, Appendix II in our 2022 Sustainability Report Appendices